 Structur ral movement

 Repair category 1

-Notes: There is evidence of previous structural movement in the building noted both internally and externally but this is not inconsistent with a property of this age and type and on the basis of a single inspection appears to be longstanding.
+Notes: There is evidence of previous structural movement in the building not both internally and externally but this is not inconsistent with a proper this age and type and on the basis of a single inspection appears to be longstanding.

 Dampne ess, rot and infestation

 Repair category 1

 Notes: There was no evidence found of significant dampness, rot or infestation within those areas of the property available for inspection.
-See communal areas section.

 Chimne y stacks

 Repair category: 1

 Notes: These appeared generally in fair condition consistent with age.
+It would be prudent to have the chimney stacks inspected at the time of the roof inspection.

 Roofing including roof space

+Repair category: 2

+Notes: Flat felt sections will require above average maintenance and eventual re- roofing.
+The roof covering is now of an age where ongoing and regular maintenance will be required and the advice of a roofing contractor to comment on its current condition and expected lifespan should be sought.